csutton6/practicum-nycdot/ProjectManagementPlan.md

 ### Questions for the client?
 - Can we have the b, c, and d releases of LION from 2018-2019?
 Mayb also 2017d?
-- What do the levels of the BikeLane column indicate?